knee-cola/dotnet-core-mvc-rest-api/README.md

 Inside it one table will be created names *"Commands"* which corresponds to `DbSet` name from `CommanderContext.cs`.

 In addition to tables corresponding to the Model Entety Framework also creates a `[__EFMigrationsHistory]` table which will contain all the previously applied migations.

+## Entety Framework Problem & Data Transfer Object
+One problem with Entety Framework is that the whole internal database structure gets directly exposed to the public via controllers.

+This has multipke downsides:
+* not all feelds need or should be sent do clients
+* data contract is tightly coupled to our internal implementation - each change in implementation breaks the data contract

+These problem is solved by de-coupling implementation from data contract via *Data Transfer Objects* (DTO).

+*Data Transfer Object* is a representation od model.

 ## Database
 For this project to run we need an MS SQL Server.